First Home Loans

 Maximum amount you can borrow:

-The maximum amount you can borrow with a First Home Loans depends on how much you earn (see below a table on limits).
+The maximum amount you can borrow with a First Home Loan depends on how much you earn (see below a table on limits).
 The minimum deposit for all property purchases is a 5 percent deposit.

 • For one borrower you must have earned no more than $95,000.00 (before tax) in the last 12 months.